-Aside from the establishment of the EU digital passport described in Section 2.1, the Ecodesign for Sustainable Products Regulation proposed by the Commission, introduces new requirements for product design with a view to making them more recyclable, durable, reparable, and efficient.
 It also introduces requirements to include information and performance requirements for certain products, e.g. information on how to install, use, maintain and repair the product or information for treatment facilities on disassembly, recycling, or disposal at end-of-life.
 The proposal also encourages Member States to develop mechanisms such as eco-vouchers and green taxation to incentivise consumers to make sustainable choices.
-The proposal, once adopted, will be completed with a series of delegated acts and is notably applicable to mobile phones, cordless phones and tablets.
-In addition, the legal warranty period of products has been extended to five years, which allows end-users to turn to the seller or manufacturer for repair or replacement of specific components and has been often cited as an effective measure to increase the lifespan of devices.
+The proposal, once adopted, will be completed with a series of delegated acts and is notably applicable to mobile phones, cordless phones and tablets set in the Ecodesign regulation.
+In addition, the legal warranty period of products has been extended to five years, which allows end-users to turn to the seller or manufacturer for repair or replacement of specific components and has been often cited as an effective measure to increase the lifespan of devices.34

-In order to complete the consumer sustainability journey (after product design and information), the Commission has issued a proposal for Directive on the "right to repair" to introduce new consumer rights for easy and attractive repairs.
-This proposal is currently being negotiated, and addresses repairs that may occur during and/or after the legal guarantee has expired, the need to improve transparency of information on repair services and the conditions of such repair, and also facilitating comparisons of repair services.
+In order to complete the consumer sustainability journey (after product design and information), the Commission has issued a proposal for Directive on the "right to repair"35 to introduce new consumer rights for easy and attractive repairs.
+This proposal is currently being negotiated (a political agreement was reached in February 2024), and addresses repairs that may occur during and/or after the legal guarantee has expired, the need to improve transparency of information on repair services and the conditions of such repair, and also facilitating comparisons of repair services.

 Finally, it is worth mentioning that other pieces of legislation, not directly targeting end-users, may also have an impact on end-users' experience and could interact with the environmental information delivered to end-users.
-One example is the revised Energy Efficiency Directive. which introduces new energy efficiency targets for different sectors.
-In the digital sector, the directive encompasses specific requirements for data centres, the EU taxonomy, or the ongoing evaluation of the efficiency of the Directive on Waste Electrical and Electronic Equipment that could influence end-users' future rights in terms of recycling.
-In the context of the latter, the European Commission issued recently policy recommendations to Member States on how to improve and incentivise the return of used mobile phones and those which count as e-waste, tablets, laptops and their chargers.
-Such policies can include financial incentives such as discounts, vouchers, deposit-return schemes, monetary rewards, or better visibility of collection points where people can return small electronics intended for recycling).
+One example is the revised Energy Efficiency Directive,36 which introduces new energy efficiency targets for different sectors.
+In the digital sector, the directive encompasses specific requirements for data centres, the EU taxonomy, or the ongoing evaluation of the efficiency of the Directive on Waste Electrical and Electronic Equipment37 that could influence end-users' future rights in terms of recycling.
+In the context of the latter, the European Commission issued recently policy recommendations to Member States on how to improve and incentivise the return of used mobile phones and those which count as e-waste, tablets, laptops and their chargers.38 Such policies can include financial incentives such as discounts, vouchers, deposit-return schemes, monetary rewards, or better visibility of collection points where people can return small electronics intended for recycling).
 For instance, to encourage the repair of devices, some Member States have introduced repair subsidies.